-Juliet is an urban and cultural geographer who joined PPS to contribute her writing, research, events and administrative experience to communications, events, and education.
+Juliet is an urban and cultural geographer who joined Project for Public Spaces to contribute her writing, research, events and administrative experience to communications, events, and education.

 Originally from Los Angeles, Juliet is fresh to New York after spending nearly a decade in London, where she obtained her MSc and PhD in urban and cultural geography.
 Her PhD thesis focused on gentrification and cultural identity in the Los Angeles neighborhood of Silver Lake, and she continues to write about gentrification in other cities around the world.